tasmota/docs/Bluetooth.md

 # Bluetooth

 Tasmota provides limited Bluetooth functionality through the use of external hardware.
-Currently driver exists support the use of bluetooth beacons and several BLE sensors from the Mijia/Xiaomi-universe.
+Current drivers support the use of bluetooth beacons and several BLE sensors from the Mijia/Xiaomi-universe.